JeneenGnilka/credit-risk-classification/report-template.md

   * F1-Score: Healthy Loans 1.00, High-Risk Loans 0.91

 ## Summary

 The Logistic Regression Model with Original Data is very effective at classifying Healthy Loans.
-It also does reasonablely well at predicting High-Risk Loans, though the precision, recall and F1-score are lower than that of the Healthy Loans.
+It also does reasonably well at predicting High-Risk Loans, though the precision, recall and F1-score are lower than that of the Healthy Loans.

 The Logistic Regression Model with Resampled Training Data is very effective at predicting both Healthy Loans and High-Risk Loans.

 Though both models do equally well in predicting Healthy Loans, the second machine learning model using resampled training data is better able to predict High-Risk Loans.

-I would recomend the Logistic Regression Model with Resampled Training Data due to it being better able to predict High-Risk Loans.
+I would recommend the Logistic Regression Model with Resampled Training Data due to it being better able to predict High-Risk Loans.